Cast2023/cast/documentation/rest_api.md

 ```

 `available_allocation`: user can filter consultants based on available allocation.
 Takes one or two arguments.
 First argument indicates allocation and the value must be of integer form.
 Second argument is optional.
-With it user can specify a date for which the allocation information is requested.
+With it user can specify a date for which the available allocation information is requested.

-Allocation is calculated with the following formula:
+Available allocation is calculated with the following formula:

-$\texttt{available\_allocation}\,=W - \sum_{i=1}^n p_i$,
+$\texttt{available allocation}\,=W - \sum_{i=1}^n p_i$,

 in which $W=$ worktime allocation and $p_i=$ allocation reserved for project $i$, $i=1, \ldots, n$ on the queried date.